Planet of the Apes (1968 film): Filming

 Filming began on May 21, 1967, and wrapped on August 10.
-Most of the early scenes of a desert-like terrain were shot in northern Arizona near the Grand Canyon, the Colorado River, Lake Powell, Glen Canyon and other locations near Page, Arizona Most scenes of the ape village, interiors and exteriors, were filmed on the Fox Ranch in Malibu Creek State Park, northwest of Los Angeles, essentially the backlot of 20th Century Fox.
-The concluding beach scenes were filmed on a stretch of California seacoast between Malibu and Oxnard with cliffs that towered 130 ft above the shore.
+Most of the early scenes of a desert-like terrain were shot in northern Arizona near the Grand Canyon, the Colorado River, Lake Powell, Glen Canyon and other locations near Page, Arizona Most scenes of the ape village, interiors and exteriors, were filmed on the Fox Ranch in Malibu Creek State Park, northwest of Los Angeles, essentially the backlot of 20th Century-Fox.
+The concluding beach scenes were filmed on a stretch of California seacoast between Malibu and Oxnard, with cliffs that towered 130 ft above the shore.
 Reaching the beach on foot was virtually impossible, so cast, crew, film equipment, and even horses had to be lowered in by helicopter.

 The remains of the Statue of Liberty were shot in a secluded cove on the far eastern end of Westward Beach, between Zuma Beach and Point Dume in Malibu.
 As noted in the documentary Behind the Planet of the Apes, the special effect shot of the half-buried statue was achieved by seamlessly blending a matte painting with existing cliffs.
-The shot looking down at Taylor was done from a 70 ft scaffold, angled over a 1/2-scale papier-mache model of the Statue.
-The actors in Planet of the Apes were so affected by their roles and wardrobe that, when not shooting, they automatically segregated themselves with the species they were portraying.
+The shot looking down at Taylor was done from a 70 ft scaffold, angled over a 1/2-scale papier-mache model of the statue.
+The actors in Planet of the Apes were so affected by their roles and wardrobe that when not shooting, they automatically segregated themselves into groups of the species they were portraying.
+Lou Wagner said that the makeup was particularly heavy in the area of the mouth and made it difficult to drink anything.

-At one point, it was decided that Nova was pregnant, and scenes were filmed around the Page locations revealing Nova's pregnancy.
-In the penultimate drafts of Planet of the Apes, Taylor was killed by the bullet of an ape sniper while Nova, pregnant with Taylor's child, escaped and vanished into the Forbidden Zone.
-Although Harrison believed it was Heston who rejected the idea of Nova's pregnancy, those scenes were deleted, according to screenwriter Michael Wilson, "at the insistence of a high-echelon Fox executive who found it distasteful.
+At one point, Nova was decided to be pregnant, and scenes were filmed around the Page locations revealing Nova's pregnancy.
+In the penultimate drafts of Planet of the Apes, Taylor was killed by the bullet of an ape sniper, while Nova, pregnant with Taylor's child, escaped and vanished into the Forbidden Zone.
+Although Harrison believed Heston rejected the idea of Nova's pregnancy, those scenes were deleted, according to screenwriter Michael Wilson, "at the insistence of a high-echelon Fox executive who found it distasteful.
 Why?
-I suppose that, if one defines the mute Nova as merely "humanoid" and not actually human, it would mean that Taylor had committed sodomy."
-It was also decided that Nova's pregnancy would detract from the film's ending.
+I suppose that, if one defines the mute Nova as merely 'humanoid' and not actually human, it would mean that Taylor had committed sodomy."
+Nova's pregnancy was thought to detract from the film's ending.
 In any case, all Harrison's scenes with Heston and Hunter in the sequence of Nova's pregnancy were cut.
 "There's probably a great deal of footage of it somewhere."